membersheep/ems/README.md

 Raspberry embedded version

 v0.2
+- Save pattern menu: 8 slots (square buttons) to save the current pattern to
+- Load pattern menu: 8 slots (square buttons) to load the current pattern from
-- Add settings: allow to select midi note number and midi channel for each track
+- Add settings: allow to select midi note number and midi channel for each track, and to name each track
 - Internal sequencer: write a more consistent internal clock which avoids yielding the current thread.
 Maybe use the java midi sequencer.
 - Get inputs only from the selected midi controller